chapstech/HTB_writeups/OSINT/We Have A Leak/We_Have_A_Leak.md

 <img src="https://github.com/olivierchaput/HTB_writeups/blob/main/OSINT/We%20Have%20A%20Leak/Images/Password_Discovery.png">

 For the ones with 20/20 eyesight, you might have noticed in the bottom left a cleartext password that seems to be pointing to an SSH login.
+If we look at the files we recieved, the base file hints to an SSH login with the filename being "mock_ssh_login".

 <img src="https://github.com/olivierchaput/HTB_writeups/blob/main/OSINT/We%20Have%20A%20Leak/Images/Cleartext_Password.png">

+So I tried entering the password we found SupSecStart#Winter2018!